PRE-CONFERENCE WORKSHOP

 REGISTRATION

-For local participants, Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Continuing Professional Development (CPD) accreditation will be given on condition that the College fellows/ Association members are required to attend the Conference in person at the Henry Cheng International Conference Centre at The Chinese University of Hong Kong.
+For local participants, Continuing Medical Education (CME), Continuing Nursing Education (CNE), and Continuing Professional Development (CPD) accreditation will be granted on the condition that College fellows and Association members attend the Pre-conference Workshop and/or the main conference in person.
+They must also sign the record of attendance at the Pre-conference Workshop on 30 January 2026 and/or at the Conference Venue on 31 January – 1 February 2026.

 ABSTRACTS